Instance Setup

 Windows

-Windows does not have native SSH key generation or SSH capability.
+Windows 10+ has native SSH support if you use the Windows Powershell to both generate the ssh key and to connect to the instance.
+Otherwise, windows does not support native ssh key generation or connection.
 This guide covers free Windows tools that can generate SSH keys, SSH into Vast instances and transfer files back and forth between the Windows machine and instances.

 Most machine learning and AI programming is done on Linux.
 We recommend biting the bullet and installing a Linux subsystem on your Windows machine, like WSL.